 It is important to understand that Hypnotherapy is a complementary therapy and can be used alongside medical treatment and not as an alternative to.

 - Irritable bowel syndrome

 - Weight management

 Often, physical conditions are exacerbated by underlying stress or anxiety.
-If you suffer from any of these conditions you may have begun to notice a pattern in your symptoms, that they are often related to more demanding or stressful periods in your life.
+If you suffer from any of these conditions you may have noticed a pattern in your symptoms, often related to more demanding or stressful periods in your life.

 Hypnosis can help you identify these triggers and to stop them happening.

 Irritable Bowel Syndrome (IBS) is routinely treated with hypnosis, and is recommended as a treatment by the National Institute for Health and Care Excellence (NICE).
 Evidence shows that over 60% of sufferers show a significant improvement in their symptoms.
 Some hospitals and GP surgeries offer hypnotherapy as a treatment for IBS so please check with your doctor to see if the NHS offers this service in your area.
 You may also find that you are eligible for hypnotherapy for IBS under your health insurance.